RainyCityCoder/RainyCityCoder/README.md

-Hi, I’m @RainyCityDiver, I'm new here as of Dec.
-30, 2020.

-I’m interested in programming (duh), SCUBA diving, hot chocolate, and other things like science fiction (and fact!), music, and lately; Stoic philosophy.
+Hi, I’m @RainyCityDiver, I'm interested in programming (duh), SCUBA diving, hot chocolate, and other things like science fiction (and fact!), music, and lately; Stoic philosophy.

 I’m currently learning Python 3.
 I'm also dabbling in SQL.
 Next up in the SCUBA world is Rescue Diver.